 Who Is Cory Booker?

 Cory Booker was born on April 27, 1969, in Washington, D.C., to affluent civil rights activists.
 He attended prestigious schools, including Stanford University and Yale Law School, and went on to become a politician in the city of Newark, New Jersey.
 Vowing to reduce the crime rate there and improve education and city services, Booker was elected mayor of Newark.
 An avid user of social media, particularly Twitter, Booker became known as the second most social mayor in the country.
-He won a seat in the U.S. Senate in a special 2013 election, and went on to announce his bid for the presidency in early 2019.
+He won a seat in the U.S. Senate in a special 2013 election, and went on to announce his bid for the presidency in February 2019, before dropping out of the race early the following year.

 Before Cory Anthony Booker became one of America's most well-known mayors, he was just a regular high school football star.
 He was born on April 27, 1969, in Washington D.C., to civil rights activists Cary Alfred and Carolyn Rose Booker, who were among the first black executives at IBM.